martinfreedman/LispFlat/README.md

 Secondly I enjoy learning about code and, surprisingly, find that it is easier to translate from Python to C# rather than from C or C++, two languages I used to know very well!
-As you will see here, the code quite reasonably mirror's python with some caveats, of course.
+As you will see here, the code quite reasonably mirrors python with some caveats, of course.

 Finally the original code is a toy interpretor that is, it is a *toy*.
 It had very little error checking with very limited functionality (with which you can still go surprisingly far)